Denmark in the Eurovision Song Contest 2015

-Denmark participated in the Eurovision Song Contest 2015 with the song "The Way You Are", written by Remee and Chief 1.
+Denmark was represented at the Eurovision Song Contest 2015 with the song "The Way You Are", written by Remee and Chief 1.
 The song was performed by the band Anti Social Media.
 The Danish broadcaster DR organised the national final Melodi Grand Prix 2015 in order to select the Danish entry for the 2015 contest in Vienna, Austria.
 Ten songs competed in a televised show where "The Way You Are" performed by Anti Social Media was the winner as decided upon through the combination of jury voting and public voting.

 Denmark was drawn to compete in the first semi-final of the Eurovision Song Contest which took place on 19 May 2015.
 Performing during the show in position 13, "The Way You Are" was not announced among the top 10 entries of the first semi-final and therefore did not qualify to compete in the final.
 It was later revealed that Denmark placed thirteenth out of the 16 participating countries in the semi-final with 33 points.